xandemon/developer-icons/docs/src/pages/docs/contributing.md

 Thank you for considering contributing to **Developer Icons**!
 We welcome contributions of all kinds, whether you're looking to add new icons, improve existing ones, or enhance the overall project.

+To better understand the project before contributing, you should refer to the [project walkthrough](https://xandemon.github.io/developer-icons/docs/walkthrough) first.

 ## 🚀 How to Contribute

 #### 1. Fork the Repository